DocNR/POWR/docs/design/ProfileTab/ProfileTabEnhancementDesignDoc.md

 - Profile information management
 - Nostr account connection and management
 - Data synchronization preferences
-- Privacy settings for social sharing
+- Privacy settings for social sharing **we need to be careful with this as posting on public nostr relays is not inherently private. solutions for the future would be to allow the user to post to a personal private relay, or encrypt data in the future**
 - App preferences and customization
 - Export and backup options

 ## Implementation Plan